CompilersConstructionInnopolis/README/README.md

 ```

 # Import
-- To import some porgram with defined functions and atoms from another file just write `import file.txt`.
+- To import some program with defined functions and atoms from another file just write `import file.txt`.
-- It should be written above the functions usage.
+- It should be written above the usage of the functions.
-- In implementation point of view, before running the lexical analysis we substitute the content of importing file in a program row where `import` was written.
+- From an implementation point of view, before running the lexical analysis we substitute the content of the imported file in a program row where `import` was written.

 # Standard Library